Skip to main content

 What to keep in mind

-preferences, experiences, and concerns, as well as to ask questions or to seek another opinion.
-This leads to better outcomes.
+You should feel empowered to share your goals, preferences, and concerns when communicating with members of your healthcare team, as well as to ask questions or to seek another opinion.
+Effective communication between you and your healthcare team leads to better outcomes.

 All people who eventually develop active myeloma have previously had a benign condition called monoclonal gammopathy of undetermined significance (MGUS, pronounced “EM-gus”), followed by smoldering multiple myeloma (SMM, pronounced “ess-em-EM”).